KajalPan/leetcode-practice/README.md

-# Problems I've practiced based on Neetcode 150 in Python:
+# Problems I've practiced based on the Neetcode 150 in Python:
 ##Arrays and Hashing

 ###Easy